NCP chief appoints P C Chacko as president of Kerala unit | Politics

-Kochi, May 19 (PTI): P C Chacko, who joined the NCP (Nationalist Congress Party) after quitting the Congress, has been appointed as the president of the NCP's Kerala unit, party leaders said here on Wednesday.
+(EDS: RPT after changes in para-1) Kochi, May 19 (PTI): P C Chacko, who joined the NCP (Nationalist Congress Party) after quitting the Congress, on Wednesday said he has been appointed as the president of the Kerala unit of the Sharad Pawar-headed party.

 Talking to PTI, Chacko said he was appointed as the party's State president by NCP chief Sharad Pawar.